 The minimum balance is far greater than an average retail investor can afford.
 A million dollars is not unusual.
-Sometimes the entry fee is far greater, and it’s not unheard of for hedge funds to even reject applicants who have a fortune to invest.
+Sometimes the entry fee is far greater, and it’s not unheard of for hedge funds to even reject applicants who have a fortune of assets to invest.

 Once investors (or limited partners) add their money to a hedge fund, the manager picks the strategy that he or she thinks will yield the most money.
-Besides the broad array of securities that hedge fund managers can invest in, they have far more discretion of where to put their clients money, including what percentage of a portfolio can be in cash, than other fund managers.
+Besides the broad array of securities that hedge fund managers can invest in, they have far more discretion of where to put their clients’ money, including what percentage of a portfolio can be in cash, than other fund managers.

 The government agency responsible for overseeing the investment market in the U.S., the Securities and Exchange Commission, does not regulate hedge funds in any capacity.
-In other words, prospective clients should take special precaution to ensure that they fully understand and feel comfortable with a fund’s managers and investment strategy before coughing up any cash.
+In other words, prospective clients should take special precautions to ensure that they fully understand and feel comfortable with a fund’s managers and investment strategy before coughing up any cash.